 In February of 2018, Endo Pharmaceuticals and GlaxoSmithKline agreed to settle lawsuits that accused the drug manufacturers of hiding risks of Testim, which was marketed towards middle-aged men.
 Endo had previously won a single case filed by the family of a man who died from heart attack while using Testim.
 In that trial the jury decided that the man had other health conditions which may have contributed to his death.

-Men or loved ones of those who experienced heart attack, stroke, pulmonary embolism, or clotting disorders after using Testim gel, should have their case evaluated by a legal expert.
+Men or loved ones of those who experienced heart attack, stroke, pulmonary embolism, or clotting disorders or who died after using Testim gel, should have their case evaluated by a legal expert.
 Though each case is unique and must be considered separately, a Testim lawsuit may provide compensation for medical costs, lost wages, pain and suffering or for wrongful death.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.